-Find out additional information, including how to register.
+Find out additional information, including how to register as an employer.

 2 p.m.
 Midday snacks available in Gottlieb Conference Room

-3 p.m., Employers begin removing displays (som student assistance will be available).
+3 p.m.
+Employers begin removing displays (some student assistance will be available).
 The shuttle van/s will be available to get you back to your vehicle if you didn't park near the Rogalski Center.